 First, lets get familiarize with IP Routing, It is an umbrella term for the set of protocols that determine the path that data follows in order to travel across multiple networks from its source to its destination.
 The IP Routing protocols enable routers to build up a forwarding table that correlates final destinations with next hop addresses.

-Implementing Cisco IP Routing v2.x (ROUTE) is an instructor-led five day advanced level training course developed to help our students to prepare for Cisco CCNP certification.
-The ROUTE course is a component of the CCNP Routing and Switching curriculum.
-Students will build upon the knowledge and skills from CCNA Routing and Switching and help expand competencies to plan, implement, and monitor a scalable routing network.
-The overall design of the new ROUTE training is now heavily focused on lab-based learning.
-This course also prepares the students for the Cisco 300-101 ROUTE: Implementing Cisco IP Routing exam
+Implementing Cisco IP Routing is basically an instructor-led course which is developed to assist students get ready for Cisco CCNP certifications.
+A Route course is part of the CCNP Routing and Switching curriculum.
+Students will add to the skills and knowledge from CCNA Routing and Switching and assist with competency expansion to strategize, implement, as well as monitor scalable routing networks.
+The overall framework of the newer route training is now majorly focused on lab-based training.

 The average salary for a Cisco Certified Network Engineer is $77,484 per year.